Basic Automation¶

 False

-The following interface will turn off the current phone screen, which is equivalent to pressing the power button when the screen is on.
+The following interface will turn off the current device screen, equivalent to pressing the power button when the screen is on.

 d.sleep()

-The following interface will turn on the current phone screen, which is equivalent to pressing the power button when the screen is off.
+The following interface will turn on the current device screen, equivalent to pressing the power button when the screen is off.

 d.wake_up()